Princeton Municipal Light Department

-Incentives/Rebates are now being offered on Electric Vehicles—Chevy Bolt, Nissan Leaf and Leaf Plus, the Electric Vehicle Smart Charging Program and the Plug-In Hybrid Electric Vehicle Charger Program—plus more!
-Learn about them all.
+Check out PMLD's Electric Vehicle Smart Charging Program and the Plug-In Hybrid Electric Vehicle Charger Program—plus more!
+Learn more about EV offers.

-These great Rebates, Discounts and Incentives are a collaborative effort between PMLD and the Massachusetts Municipal Wholesale Energy Company (MMWEC) as part of the HELPS Energy Conservation Program.BEGIN SAVING
+These Rebates, Discounts and Incentives are a collaborative effort between PMLD and the Massachusetts Municipal Wholesale Energy Company (MMWEC) as part of the NEXT ZERO Energy Conservation Program.BEGIN SAVING